jonathanbock00/ObsidianPublishViaQuartz/content/Recipes/Instant pot rice.md

 | wild rice              | 30 min   |
 | black pearl rice       | 30 min   |
 # Note
-- max.
-5 cups raw of rice can be cooked in IP
+- Max.
+5 cups raw of rice can be cooked in IP.
-- no rinse necessary
+- No rinse necessary.
-- **US standard cup**.
-236ml.
 - Cooking time stays the same no matter how many cups you cook.